 The compulsory drink with your Viennese cake is most definitely a Wiener Melange, one of those drinks you must try when visiting cities worldwide.

-Cheap places to eat in Vienna
+What to eat in Vienna on a budget

 There’s no need to resort to American fast food restaurants if you’re in search of a cheap meal or snack on-the-go in Vienna.
 Not if there’s a traditional sausage stand nearby.
 They are an institution and the best places to eat in Vienna for: